 While the UV Systems technology and the appropriate chemistry have been developing continuously, the principle of irradiation curing has widely remained unchanged.
 High-energy UV irradiation causes chemical curing of UV reactive coatings within seconds.

-In this white paper, Detlef Heindl explores the use of electrically conductive adhesives as an alternatvie for soldering.
+Detlef Heindl explores the use of electrically conductive adhesives as an alternatvie for soldering, discussing the measurement of conductivity, climatic influences and curing options.